×

 (Source: statebicycle.com)

-To be the right candidate for long-distance cycling, a hybrid bike needs to be light, have narrow tires, comfortable upright geometry, and wide-range gearing.
+To be the right candidate for long-distance cycling, a hybrid needs to be light, have narrow tires, comfortable upright geometry, and wide-range gearing.

 This set of characteristics would allow you to spend long hours in the saddle without pains and aches while using your pedaling power efficiently.